martin7x7/Assignment24_1/README.md

 ## Next steps

-* The best `XGBRegressor` model should be deployed in a cloud environment and an API interface to the model should be created.
+* The best "XGBRegressor" model should be deployed in a cloud environment and an API interface to the model should be created.
-* Code should be developed in the ERP system that sends input data and receives the predicted quantity.
+* Code should be developed in the ERP system that sends requests and receives the predicted quantity.
 * The obtained predictions should be compared with those generated by the model deployed in the Azure environment.

 ## Outline of the project